Lee Enterprises: 2022 layoffs

 In May 2022 Lee Enterprises reportedly laid off roughly 400 staffers, roughly 10% of the workforce.
 The reduction was spread across about 19 of the chain's 75 newspapers and included roles in corporate headquarters.

 Some of the layoffs included the editor of The Eagle in Bryan, Texas and the publisher of The Bismarck Tribune in Bismarck, North Dakota.

+February 2025 Cyberattack

+In February 2025 Lee Enterprises suffered a cybersecurity event that prevented them from laying out or publishing papers for several days.
+Before the week's end, editors could again publish papers and back-issues were being delivered.

+Following the attack, Lee Enterprises management warned employees to freeze their personal credit due to concerns that cyberattackers had accessed personal employee data.
+The warning was confirmed by an Independent Record sports reporter.

+Lee Enterprises in June 2025 appointed Nathan Bekke as Chief Operating Officer.
+He started working for Lee in 1988 and has been with the company for more than three decades, holding a number of leadership positions.

 Newspapers

-Lee Enterprises owns 77 daily newspapers and approximately 350 specialty publications in 26 states.
+Lee Enterprises owns 72 daily newspapers and approximately 350 specialty publications in 26 states.
 The company's portfolio grew substantially, nearly doubling its audience size, with the acquisition of BH Media Group's publications in early 2020, including the Omaha World-Herald, Richmond (Virginia) Times-Dispatch and Tulsa World.

 In January 2020, Lee Enterprises sold its newspaper and digital media operations in southern Oregon to Country Media, Inc. The sale included The World (Coos Bay), the Bandon Western World and The Umpqua Post.
 Lee had purchased the papers as part of its acquisition of Pulitzer, Inc. in 2005.

 In March 2020, Lee sold the Santa Maria Times, The Lompoc Record, The Hanford Sentinel and the Santa Ynez Valley News, all in California, to Santa Maria News Media Inc., a newly-formed company led by a group of Canadian newspaper executives.

+In January 2023, Lee Enterprises ceased publication of its Lebanon, Oregon Lebanon Express weekly newspaper and rolled coverage of the area into the Albany Democrat-Herald.
+In June 2023, Lee sold the Daily Journal and three other newspapers to Better Newspapers Inc. In September 2023, Lee sold the Arizona Daily Sun to Wick Communications.
+In October 2023, Lee sold The Southern Illinoisan to Paxton Media Group.